jefferyto/gedit-control-your-tabs/README.md

 In gedit 3.4 or later, the plugin supports these preferences:

-*   `Use tabbar order for Ctrl+Tab / Ctrl+Shift+Tab` - Change
+*   `Use tab row order for Ctrl+Tab / Ctrl+Shift+Tab` - Change
     <kbd>Ctrl</kbd>+<kbd>Tab</kbd> /
     <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>Tab</kbd> to switch tabs in
-    tabbar order instead of most recently used order.
+    tab row order instead of most recently used order.

 ## Development